-314.1.
-The cleanup step proceeds in the following order.

-- 314.1a First, if the active player's hand contains more cards than his or her maximum hand size (normally seven), he or she discards enough cards to reduce the hand size to that number.
+- 314.1.
+The cleanup step proceeds in the following order. - 314.1a First, if the active player's hand contains more cards than his or her maximum hand size (normally seven), he or she discards enough cards to reduce the hand size to that number.
 This action doesn't go on the stack. - 314.1b Then, simultaneously, all damage is removed from permanents and all "until end of turn" and "this turn" effects end.
-This action doesn't go on the stack. - 314.1c Then, only if the conditions for any state-based effects exist or if any abilities have triggered, the active player receives priority to play spells and abilities.
+This action doesn't go on the stack. - 314.1c Then, only if the conditions for any state-based effects exist or if any triggered abilities are waiting to be put onto the stack, the active player receives priority to play spells and abilities.
 Once the stack is empty and both players pass, another cleanup step begins.
 Otherwise, no player receives priority and the step ends.